 I love how adding paint to furniture can easily give an updated look.
-It’s easy to modernize an outdated buffet with custom green paint or any paint for that matter.
+And it is easier than you might think.

 This is how she looked when I found her.
 Great bones and details but she just didn’t stand out.
 Mr. DD had to do some leg repairs as someone attempted to fix the issue but did not do the correct job.